 However, some door frames are too narrow or too wide for some of the most popular brands.
 Other homes may have low-flung ceilings or doors without door frames.
 Also critical in your decision making is whether you want to buy a unit that will slip into a doorway or one that you screw in semi-permanently.

-- Do you want it out all the time?
 Some users may have no problem having their workout equipment on display at all times.
-Maybe the pull-up bar is tucked away in a remote part of the home or if the user lives alone and isn’t worried about a roommate thinking it is an eyesore.
+You might want your pull-up bar tucked away in a remote part of the home, or you might be setting it up in a garage and won’t care about it always being out.

 The pull-up bars that have screws and brackets typically cost less (these are the straight bars) but are designed to have a more permanent home in a chosen doorway.
 These can be removed, but the screw holes and brackets may remain.
 Pull-up bars that slip into doorways are often bulkier and harder to store, but they can be removed with little effort.
 These may be ideal for those not wishing to have their home gym available for guests to see.

 What kind of exercises will you be doing?

 If you are just looking to do standard pull-ups and chin-ups, the typical straight bar may suffice.
 Those hoping to vary their positioning or add different exercises may enjoy the increased number of grips that some brands provide.
 Look out for the offerings that have wider berths, as these will allow users to use a wide grip for pull-ups and chin-ups.